 (Prerequisite: None) The study of the creation and management of firms with emphasis on entrepreneurial opportunities and managerial activities needed for the operation of a variety of businesses.
 No substitutions are available.
-(Offered in fall and spring only)
+(Offered in fall only)

-BUSI 1323 Basic Elements of Supervision
+BUSI 1323 Basic Elements of Supervision 3 Cr., (3 Lec.)

 (Prerequisite: None) This course is designed to develop basic supervision skills and provide students with an understanding of supervisory functions of planning, organizing, directing, and leadership.
-(Offered in fall and spring only)
+(Offered in spring only)